GitArika/GitArika/README.md

-# About 🤔
+About Me 🌍

-Hello, World!
-My name is Ariel Evangelista, I am a fullstack developer.
+Hi, I'm Ariel Evangelista, a passionate Fullstack Developer currently based in Bahia, Brazil.

-I am actualy living in Sao Paulo, Brazil.
+I specialize in creating scalable backend solutions and love working with agile methodologies and extreme programming practices to drive innovation and efficiency in development.

-I love extreme programming and agil culture.
+Skills & Technologies 🚀

-## Programming Skills 🚀
+These are the main technologies I work with daily to build high-quality software:

 See `summary list of technologys` I use on my daily work bellow: